 Healing releases us from fear; it does not increase our fear (T-2.IV.5:6).

 So do we really need to walk our dog in the forest and listen to birds in order to feel close to God?
 Do we have to sit quietly in the morning with our coffee, praying to God, and listening for a reply?
 Do we really have to do the lessons of A Course in Miracles?
 Drink kale smoothies?
 Do cardiovascular exercise?
 Avoid trans fats?

 Of course not.

-Thus, this section is really a chance to ask ourselves what – and perhaps where – are our personal symbols of love and healing.
-Don’t judge the answers!
-It doesn’t matter if your personal healing is watching cardinals at the feeder, or hand-knitting gnomes, or making blueberry pancakes for your kids, or going for long walks in the rain, or dosing on rescue remedy, or following a strict vegetarian diet, or being celibate, or playing dungeons and dragons, or writing poetry, or whatever.
+Thus, in a sense, Healing as a Release from Fear is an invitation to look into our personal symbols of love and healing.
+It doesn’t matter if healing means watching cardinals at the feeder, or hand-knitting gnomes, or making blueberry pancakes for your kids, or going for long walks in the rain, or following a strict vegan diet, or being celibate, or playing dungeons and dragons, or writing poetry, or . . .

 If it is healing – if it is experienced as helpful – then it is healing.
 Trust that.
 The form in which healing appears is never the point; the content (which is always either fear or love (both of which mandate the same response: love)), infusing the form is the point.

 In this respect, it can feel as if miracle workers are asked not to leave the world but to become even more a part of it.
 To deepen their attachment to and investment in it.

 But more accurately, miracle workers ask of everything they experience and encounter: what is it for?
 (T-2.II.3:2) Is our engagement with the world based on a sincere desire to be healed of fear?
 And to help others be healed of fear has well?

 That is, are we responding with love to everything, regardless of whether it appears as loving or fearful (in whatever form those abstractions assume for us)?